perusio/drupal-with-nginx/README.md

    configuration by invoking the init script as: `/etc/init.d/nginx testconfig`.

-## Acknowledgments

-   The great bunch at the [Nginx](http://groups.drupal.org/nginx "Nginx Drupal group") group on groups.drupal.org.
-They've helped me sort out the snafus on this config and offered insights on how to improve it.

 ## My other nginx configs on github

    + [WordPress]((https://github.com/perusio/wordpress-nginx "WordPress Nginx